Topics Map > Services > Security > Intellectual Property & Copyright

 How is peer-to-peer file sharing software related to copyright infringement?

-Although peer-to-peer file sharing programs are not illegal, they may be used for the illegal downloading and distribution of copyrighted materials such as music, movies and software.
+Although peer-to-peer file sharing programs are not illegal, they may be used for the illegal downloading and distribution of copyrighted materials such as, but not limited to, music, movies, books, and software.
 Uploading or downloading copyrighted material without permission can be infringement, whether it's done by peer-to-peer software or other means.

 What risks are there to using peer-to-peer file sharing software?